The Crash practices every Thursday at 7:00pm at Marion Diel Recreation Center. Practices are open to the public.

 The Carolina Crash's is the subject of this summer's issue of Outspoken, the South Carolina Spinal Chord Injury Association's Newsletter.
 Nice work Chad!

-The Crash had victories over Orlando and Philadelphia but close games to DC, Tampa, New York and Jacksonville.
+The Crash had victories over Orlando and Philadelphia but lost close games to DC, Tampa, New York and Jacksonville.

 The Crash was disappointed with a two and three finish at this year's Southern Slam held in Jacksonville, FL